cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/serving-llama-3-1-docker.md

 Start a tmux session by running `tmux`.

-If you're serving the 8B model on either a 1x A100 or H100 instance, run:
+If you're serving the 8B model, run:

 ```bash
 sudo docker run \